 The party of Mao Zedong and reigning civil war champions.

 They forced the Nationalist Party (of who many of the red top-brass used to be members, things change!) out of power and declared the path to Communism to be underway.

-China as a peasant country at the time wasn’t willing to follow Marx’s model (although he was liked enough to have his portrait, and that of Engels, hung on Tiananmen gate for quite some years in the early days) and decided to skip ahead a few chapters in the Communist Manifesto, basically just to go straight to the conclusion, it didn’t really work and what we have now is what is often described as “socialism with Chinese characteristics”.
+China as a peasant country at the time wasn’t willing to follow Marx’s model.
+Although, he was liked enough to have his portrait, and that of Engels, hung on Tiananmen gate for quite some years in the early days.
+They decided to skip ahead a few chapters in the Communist Manifesto.
+Basically just to go straight to the conclusion.
+It didn’t really work and what we have now is what is often described as “socialism with Chinese characteristics”.

-The last remaining communist country in SE Asia, a place that used to be a sea of red (apart from Thailand, who stayed royal throughout).
+The last remaining communist country in SE Asia.
+A place that used to be a sea of red (apart from Thailand, which stayed royal throughout).

-There was collectivization of agriculture in the country in the early days (a key event seen as necessary to build a socialist/system) but it didn’t take on so well and has been largely (again, de facto at least) abandoned.
+There was collectivization of agriculture in the country in the early days.
+This was a key event seen as necessary to build a socialist/system.
+But it didn’t take on so well and has been largely (again, de facto at least) abandoned.
 So, if you travel to Laos (do! it is amazing!) don’t expect to see much in the way of actual living Communism.